 TORI like the simplicity of Clear’s model and believe that senior managers can successfully use it to guide their own behaviour change and form effective SMCR habits.
 For example:

-How can I make it attractive?
-The penalties of non-delivery/non-compliance with the expected behaviours are clear and unattractive.
+The penalties of non-delivery / non-compliance with the expected behaviours are clear and unattractive.
 However, in our view focusing too hard on only negative consequences of actions can create levels of anxiety and fear-of-failure that slows down effective working or paralyses decision-making.
 Focusing on the beneficial outcomes of actions, to customers or other stakeholders, and not just on completing tasks will ensure that senior managers continue to see the attractiveness of their efforts.
 For example, recognising that the review of QA results will have ensured customer outcomes have been met and that staff competency can be assured, instead of simply ensuring that the report was read.

 At TORI, we help clients deal with their most important and difficult operational, regulatory and change challenges.
 We work with clients to build effective control environments and make sense of the complex web of day-to-day processes and controls.
 We help clients create strong leadership and governance mechanisms, including the design of operating models and accountability frameworks that manage delegations.
 And we help clients design and deliver effective change.